Art In The Park Association of Stratford

 “Art in the Park in Stratford, nestled among the trees along the river, welcomes a diverse audience that meander through; enjoying a feast of wonderful fine art and craft.
 This peaceful location is a great place to show our artwork.” – Member Artist

-ART IN THE PARK (AITP) takes place in Stratford at Lakeside Drive between Front and North Streets, every Wednesday, Saturday, and Sunday, June through September.
+ART IN THE PARK (AITP) takes place in Stratford at Lakeside Drive between Front and North Streets, every Wednesday, Saturday, and Sunday, May through September.
 If you are accepted as a member of AITP you are required to attend at least ten (10) full days during the season.
 To complete each of the required ten full days, your display must be completely set-up and fully open from 10:00 a.m. until 5:00 p.m.
-If a member fails to exhibit the minimum of ten (10) full days, he/she must reapply and be re-juried for membership of AITP in the next season.
+If a member fails to exhibit the minimum of ten (10) full days, he/she must reapply and be passed by the current year’s jury to return as a member in AITP.

 On exhibition days AITP is open from 10:00 a.m. to 5:00 p.m.
 Art work must be original and must be signed.
 Original prints and photographs to be exhibited must be numbered and signed in an edition not to exceed 250.
 There are limits to the number of reproductions that may be shown at any one time in the show.

 Please note that most categories have participant limits and from time to time may not have any open spaces at the start of a new season.
-For this coming (2017) season, the category “jewelry” is full.
-Therefore, we are not accepting applications for this category.
+For this coming (2019) season, the category “jewelry” is full.
+Therefore we are not accepting applications for this category.